Ray Waddy

-Raymond Waddy, Jr. (born August 21, 1956) is a former American football cornerback for the National Football League's Washington Redskins, the Canadian Football League's BC Lions and the United States Football League's San Antonio Gunslingers.
+Raymond Waddy Jr. (born August 21, 1956) is an American former professional football player who was a cornerback for the National Football League (NFL)'s Washington Redskins, the Canadian Football League (CFL)'s BC Lions and the United States Football League (USFL)'s San Antonio Gunslingers.
 He played college football and ran track for Texas A&I University (now Texas A&M University - Kingsville).
 He is currently a teacher and coach in the Brazosport Independent School District.
 He is a member of Omega Psi Phi fraternity.